Ganeshwebdeveloper/SRLogistics/DEPLOYMENT.md

 - `SESSION_SECRET`: Auto-generated secure random string
 - `PORT`: Automatically set by Render (defaults to 5000)

+## Session Management

+The application uses **PostgreSQL-backed session storage in production** to ensure login sessions persist across server restarts.
+This is critical for Render.com's free tier, which may restart services periodically.

+- **Production**: Sessions stored in PostgreSQL (table: `session`)
+- **Development**: Sessions stored in memory for faster iteration

+The session table is created automatically on first startup using `createTableIfMissing: true`.

 ## Troubleshooting

+### Login Issues (400 Error)

+If users get a 400 error when trying to log in:

+1. **Check session store logs**: Look for `[Session Store Error]` messages in the application logs
+2. **Verify DATABASE_URL**: Ensure the database connection string is correct
+3. **Check SESSION_SECRET**: Verify it's set in environment variables
+4. **Inspect session table**: Connect to the database and verify the `session` table exists

+The application automatically creates the session table on startup.
+If you see session-related errors, check the logs for detailed error messages.

 ### Deployment Failed